For The Coca-Cola Company [KO], Analyst sees a rise to $68. What next?

 Sponsored

-Following last year’s successful launch of Sprite Limelight, the brand’s ground-breaking global music program, Sprite will once again bring together an exceptional collective of fearless, international artists with creative points of view, to create original songs via an innovative format: one hook, many beats.

-The stocks have a year to date performance of 0.49 percent and weekly performance of -0.59 percent.
-The stock has been moved at 8.74 percent over the last six months.
-The stock has performed 1.72 percent around the most recent 30 days and changed 6.23 percent over the most recent 3-months.

-If compared to the average trading volume of 13.05M shares, KO reached to a volume of 7237689 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 12.74M shares, KO reached a trading volume of 8740752 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Citigroup have made an estimate for The Coca-Cola Company shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 17, 2023.
 While these analysts kept the previous recommendation, Wells Fargo dropped their target price from $70 to $68.
 The new note on the price target was released on February 15, 2023, representing the official price target for The Coca-Cola Company stock.
 Previously, the target price had yet another raise from $68 to $70, while Morgan Stanley kept a Overweight rating on KO stock.
 On February 15, 2023, analysts increased their price target for KO shares from 62 to 63.

-The Coca-Cola Company [KO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.59.
-With this latest performance, KO shares gained by 1.72% in over the last four-week period, additionally plugging by 8.74% over the last 6 months – not to mention a drop of -0.91% in the past year of trading.
+The Coca-Cola Company [KO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.14.
+With this latest performance, KO shares gained by 1.52% in over the last four-week period, additionally plugging by 9.09% over the last 6 months – not to mention a drop of -0.31% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and The Coca-Cola Company [KO] shares currently have an operating margin of +27.90 and a Gross Margin at +57.91.
 The Coca-Cola Company’s Net Margin is presently recorded at +22.27.